SanderSass/FinalAssignment_JAVA3_NHL/startDocument.md

-# StartDocument for Java 3 application
+# StartDocument for Java 3 application - Train station

 Startdocument of: